simonmcmanus/simonmcmanus.com/posts/3d-transforms-with-css3.md

 ---
 Over Christmas I started moving [simonmcmanus.com](https://simonmcmanus.com "Simon McManus homepage") over to [node.js](http://nodejs.org/) making some tweaks to the CSS as I went.
 I wanted to examine the z-index of my page so decided to investigate CSS3 3D transformations.
 I won't be launching the new [simonmcmanus.com](https://simonmcmanus.com) for a while but here is what I found out about 3D CSS transformations.

 The following examples only work on the latest webkit browsers (Chrome and Safari).
 In Chrome you will need to enable "GPU Accelerated Compositing".
-Goto [about:flags](flags) turn on "GPU Accelerated Compositing" and then restart Chrome.
+Goto chrome flags and turn on "GPU Accelerated Compositing" and then restart Chrome.

 I started off with one of [Paul Hayes early experiments](http://www.paulrhayes.com/experiments/perspective/) which later progressed into his [animated cube demo.](http://www.paulrhayes.com/2009-07/animated-css3-cube-interface-using-3d-transforms/)